los-angeles-max-group/meetups/meetup_2023-02/readme.md

 Use jit.bfg to make crazy morphing 3D shapes

 ### meyer_bfg-sequencer.maxpat
-Use jit.bfg to make a cartesian sequencer inspired by the Make Noise Rene.
+Use jit.bfg to make a cartesian sequencer inspired by the Make Noise Rene. **Note** that this one has a pattrstorage JSON file - just keep it anywhere in the Max search path!

 ## Collaboration Guidelines
 - Bring your laptop running Max, Max for Live.
 The Max free trial works great.
 If you don't have a laptop, sent a note to maxmsp.la@gmail.com and we'll try to find one for you.